graphql/graphql-spec/spec/Section 3 -- Type System.md

 The {`query`} root operation type must be provided and must be an Object type.

-The {`mutation`} root operation type is optional; if it is not provided, the service does not support mutations.
+The {`mutation`} root operation type is optional; if it is not provided, the service does not support mutations (see
+[Operation Type Existence](#sec-Operation-Type-Existence)).
 If it is provided, it must be an Object type.

-Similarly, the {`subscription`} root operation type is also optional; if it is not provided, the service does not support subscriptions.
+Similarly, the {`subscription`} root operation type is also optional; if it is not provided, the service does not support subscriptions (see [Operation Type Existence](#sec-Operation-Type-Existence))s.
 If it is provided, it must be an Object type.

 The {`query`}, {`mutation`}, and {`subscription`} root types must all be different types if provided.